From Hollywood to Kansas, drones are flying under the radar

 Armed with streaming video, swivel cameras and infrared sensors, a new breed of high-tech domestic drones is beginning to change the way Americans see the world - and each other.

-Powered by the latest microtechnology and driven by billions in defense industry and commercial research dollars, domestic drones are poised for widespread expansion into U.S. airspace once regulation catches up with reality.
+Powered by the latest microtechnology and driven by billions in defence industry and commercial research dollars, domestic drones are poised for widespread expansion into U.S. airspace once regulation catches up with reality.

 That is scheduled to begin in late 2015, when the U.S. government starts issuing commercial drone permits.